 The interesting thing I’ve discovered once you obtain F You Money is that it’s still extremely difficult to tell others to F Off!

-I’ve been tempted to tell internet trolls and the Internet Retirement Police who judge me online while providing no value to the conversation to F Off.
+I've been tempted to tell internet trolls and the Internet Retirement Police who judge my lifestyle while providing no value to F Off.
 However, instead, I usually defer to a more inquisitive response.

 Using their perspective, I can often write new comment commentary posts with a new theme to keep the party going!
 Hooray!